Whether it’s walking, skiing, shooting or fishing, your outdoor adventure starts here

 There are numerous great golf courses within easy reach of Cray.
-As well as Scotland’s highest courses at Dalmunzie House Hotel (9 holes) golfing at Glenisla, Strathmore and Alyth golf centres in Alyth, and Rosemount in Blairgowrie are options.
-For the real enthusiast, championship courses at Gleneagles and St Andrews are only 1 1/2 hours away.
+For the real enthusiast, championship courses at Gleneagles and St Andrews are only an hour and half away.

 Winter skiing (usually December – March) is minutes away at the nearby Glenshee Ski Centre, the largest ski area in Scotland.
-There are 24 tows and 2 chairlifts, 5 nursery areas and over 40 kilometres of ski runs of varying standards to suit everyone from beginner to expert.
-The highest point is Glas Maol at 3,500 feet.
-There is a very good ski school and up-to-date equipment can be hired at the ski area as well as at a number of other locations nearby.
+There is a very good ski school and equipment can be hired at the ski area.

-For experienced stalkers, we are able to organise day trips in neighbouring Glenisla with knowledgeable local game keepers.
-There may also be the possibility of getting a McNab whilst based at Cray, with fishing on the river Shee and hunting in Glenisla and surrounding hills.
+For experienced stalkers, we are able to organise day trips in neighbouring Glenisla with knowledgeable local gamekeepers.
+You may even be able to bag a McNab!

-There are several centres locally offering short and long treks through the countryside or up onto the moors, to suit both the more able rider and the novice.
+There are several local centres offering short and long treks through the countryside or up onto the moors.
+Hacks can be tailored to suit both novice and more experienced riders.

 There are many Highland games in the area during August and September, ranging from the famous Royal Braemar Gathering, to the intimate and friendly gathering at Glenisla.
-These offer unique and excellent entertainment for all the family.
+A great day out!

 Glenshee Pottery and Visitor Centre

-We recommend that anyone who visits Glenshee should pay a visit to the Glenshee Pottery and Visitor Centre.
-Apart from the fact that it has a great shop with crafts, souvenirs and local products, more importantly they serve delicious home made goodies, tea and coffee.
-It also offers valuable information about the local area and up to date details as to what is on.
+We recommend that anyone who visits Glenshee pays a visit to the Glenshee Pottery and Visitor Centre.
+As well as a great shop selling crafts, souvenirs and local products, they also serve delicious home made goodies, tea and coffee!